arogozhnikov/3d_nn/README.md

 # Marching neural networks

-Visualizing surface levels of a neural network using webGL + shaders + raymarching technique.
+Visualizing level surfaces of a neural network using webGL + shaders + raymarching technique.

 Because we can!